c4cs/c4cs.github.io/_commands/basics/sort.md

 ~~~
 In the above case, the list is sorted by pay, and ties are broken by name.

-The -r option lets you reverse the results of the sort.
+The `-r` option lets you reverse the results of the sort.

-For more useful commands, type
+For more useful flags, type
-$ man sort
+`$ man sort`